 A new decade is upon us and Prairie Mountain Health (PMH) kicked off 2020 on the recruiting front with renewed vigour, by engaging students through various recruitment initiatives.
 On January 25th, the Region hosted University students from Winnipeg, for a one-day bus tour.
 Nursing and Rehabilitation Science students travelled from Winnipeg to Brandon to learn more about what PMH has to offer.
 Students received a regional presentation then toured Brandon Regional Health Centre and participated in ‘hands on’ clinical stations, while Rehab Science students did a job shadow in the Therapy Services Department.
-On the trip back to Winnipeg, the bus sopped at the Carberry Health Centre, where nursing staff provided the students with an inside look of a rural health centre.
+On the trip back to Winnipeg, the bus stopped at the Carberry Health Centre, where nursing staff provided the students with an inside look of a rural health centre.

 The Region recently attended careers fairs at the University of Manitoba (U of M) and the University of Winnipeg.
 Students from various programs learned about what health care has to offer.

 With several University and College nursing classes ending throughout the spring of 2020, PMH will again be making efforts to recruit students to diverse opportunities in the Region.

 The Bachelor of Nursing (BN) students from Brandon University and U of M will be the first classes to graduate.
 Students have expressed interest in employment in the Region, which has resulted in approximately 23 employment interviews.
 Several other Bachelor of Nursing students, who were previously Licensed Practical Nurses, have also identified that they will continue employment in PMH as Registered Nurses.
 Following the BN’s, the Recruitment Department will work with Bachelor of Psychiatric Nursing (BPN) students to arrange employment interviews in mid-March.